grumpiestcub/reacting/readme.md

 [x] ~~create components for color photos and b&w photos~~  <br>
 [x] ~~create thumbnails for images and hide full resolution ones~~  <br>
 [ ] finish code to display full size image when clicked  <br>
+[ ] create gallery for images, may need to make thumbnails smaller so they all exist in one line  <br>
 [ ] begin work on music player component  <br>